ZhengyuWu0924/ECS150/REPORT.md

     If there is output redirection signal in a command, the program

     will make a special split of commands later.
+This is done by

+    first splitting the original command by the redirection symbol

+    ```>```, and then further splitting the left side into command

+    and arguments.
+The right side is put into the filename slot of

+    the command structure.

   + Pipe